denten-books/plain-text/main.md

 communicating brain-states directly, without the mediation of text or sound.
 However futuristic that possibility may seem to us today, it is merely a small evolutionary step in a long history of brain-to-brain interfaces, already mediated by paper, ink, code, and silicon.
+The digital world of paper and ink holds no less magic.

-I return then to the subject of time found throughout in the background of this chapter.
-The popular imagination of digital machines belies a deep sense of anxiety about the rhythm of the system as a whole, in which a human plays only a small part (as an operator or a receiver).
+I return then to the subject of time, found throughout in the background of this chapter.
+The popular imagination of digital machines belies a deep sense of anxiety about the rhythm of the system as a whole, in which a human plays only a small part (as an operator, user, or a receiver).
 Telegraphs and subsequently computers seem to force an atomization of experience into discrete bits, along with the opposite movement toward continuity fluid and rapid enough as to move beyond the boundaries of human perception.
 Attention to the material conditions of removable storage media reveals a delicate negotiation of synchronicity between human and machine time, in a complex chain of encoding and re-mediation that connects differing perceptual apparatus.
 Under these conditions, it would be a mistake to conflate digital and discrete, just as it would be a mistake reduce the human to the continuous.
-The balance is found at some arbitrary point, contingently connected to human biology and technological capability.
+Homeostasis is found at some arbitrary point, contingently connected to human biology and technological capability.
 The question of "What constitutes a moment?" when watching television or reading a book, can become then, "What *should* constitute a moment?"
-For the tick lying in wait for its next warm meal, the wait can last for decades.
-(Uexküll reports up to 18 years).
+For the tick lying in wait for its next warm meal, the wait can last for decades (Uexküll reports up to 18 years).
 "Time, which frames all events," Uexküll writes, "seemed to us to be the only objectively consistent factor [...], but now we see that the subject controls the time of its environment [@uexkull_foray_2010, 52]."
 The environment before us constitutes the grounds for all higher level textual activity, from record keeping to poetry and software development.
-From the textual grounds of human-machine interaction it is possible to derive poetics as a study and an art of creating one's own time: prosody, rhythm, cadence, and meter.
+From the textual grounds of human-machine interaction it becomes possible to derive poetics, in the sense of a study and an art of creating one's own time: taking control of prosody, rhythm, cadence, and meter.

 [^ln-ndc]: Also known as the "single current" or "single Morse" system.